fastlane/docs/docs/includes/installing-fastlane.md

 #### System Ruby + RubyGems (macOS/Linux/Windows)

-This is not recommended for your local environment but you can still install _fastlane_ to system Ruby's environment.
+This is not recommended for your local environment, but you can still install _fastlane_ to system Ruby's environment.
 Using `sudo` often occurs unwanted results later due to file permission and makes managing your environment harder.

 ```sh
 sudo gem install fastlane